matt-powelldev2784/toytoystore/README.md

 *  Some client side components are used at the edge of the tree for user interactivity.
 *  All data is fetched using the Shopify Storefront API using GraphQL queries.

+## Testing

+* Playwright end to end test added, this checks a user can add products and checkout

 Resourced used:
 https://github.com/Shopify/storefront-api-learning-kit